J08nY/pyecsca-artifact/README.md

 This artifact accompanies the *"pyecsca: Reverse engineering black-box elliptic curve cryptography via side-channel analysis"* paper and contains:
- - The pyecsca toolkit itself, implementing the methods presented in the paper.
+ - The pyecsca toolkit itself, as a git submodule, implementing the methods presented in the paper.
 This is under [pyecsca/](pyecsca/) and also in the repository [https://github.com/J08nY/pyecsca](https://github.com/J08nY/pyecsca).
  - The notebooks used to evaluate the methods in the paper.
 This is under [pyecsca/notebook/](pyecsca/notebook/) and also in the repository [https://github.com/J08nY/pyecsca-notebook](https://github.com/J08nY/pyecsca-notebook).